Ion-atom two-qubit quantum gate based on phonon blockade: The model and formulation of the problem

 \section{The model and formulation of the problem}

 A schematic diagram of our proposed model is shown in Fig.\ref{fig 1}.
 An atom is trapped in an optical tweezer whose center is placed at a distance $x_{0}$ from the center of a Paul trap containing a single ion.
-The origin of the coordinate system is set at the electric potential minimum of the ion-trap or the equilibrium position of the ion.
+The electric potential minimum of the ion-trap or the equilibrium position of the ion is taken as the origin.